-Upon satisfactory completion of the course, students will be able to: 1 identify individual strengths and weaknesses in reading, writing, and critical thinking.
-2 apply non-cognitive skills such as growth mindset and habits of mind in order to complete assignments in ENGL M01A.
-3 apply active reading strategies such as talking to the text, thinking aloud, sustained silent reading, and annotation.
-4 apply the conventions of Standard Written English to produce writing relatively free from grammar errors such as run- on sentences, comma splices, sentence fragments, improper pronoun reference, and mechanical errors in spelling, punctuation, and capitalization.
-5 develop an individualized learning plan and apply learning strategies to address gaps.
+Student Learning Outcomes (CSLOs) Upon satisfactory completion of the course, students will be able to: 1 develop an individual learning plan to address gaps.
+Course Objectives Upon satisfactory completion of the course, students will be able to: 1 develop an individualized learning plan that identifies students' strengths and supports growth areas in reading, writing, and critical thinking.
+2 develop affective domain skills such as growth mindset and habits of mind in order to complete assignments in ENGL M01A.
+3 apply active reading strategies such as pre-reading practices, annotation styles, and note-taking techniques.
+4 apply the conventions of academic prose to create written assignments with clear expression, logical organization, and idea development.